 What equipment do I need to bring?

 We strongly recommend bringing your own ski/snowboard equipment with you since renting in Japan can be expensive.
-Renting for two-weeks in Japan will be roughly equivalent to buying new equipment.
-Many airlines carry ski equipment free of charge.
+Renting for two weeks in Japan will be roughly equivalent to buying your own equipment.
+Some airlines carry ski equipment free of charge.
 Having said that we can arrange ski / snowboard and boot rental for you.